 Lightning Arrow Ranger

-This is the fastest build in Tier S. It is designed for players who want to farm currency and items as efficiently as possible.
+The fastest build in S‑tier.
+Designed for players who want to farm currency and items as efficiently as possible.

 Damage: Extreme (Burst)